chipsalliance/adams-bridge/docs/AdamsBridgeHardwareSpecification.md

 ## message

-This architecture supports PureML-DSA defined by NIST with an empty ctx.
+When not in streaming message mode, this architecture supports PureML-DSA defined by NIST with an empty ctx.
-However, the current architecture only supports the message size of 512 bits.
-This restrection will be removed
+When streaming message mode is enabled, this field is ignored except for dword 0 which is used to stream in the message.

 ## verification result

 To mitigate a possible fault attack on Boolean flag verification result, a 64-byte register is considered.
 Firmware is responsible for comparing the computed result with a certain segment of signature (segment c\~), and if they are equal the signature is valid.

+## msg strobe

+A 4-bit indication of enabled bytes in the next dword of the streamed message.
+Resets to a value of 0xF indicating all bytes are valid.
+Any non 0xF value will be treated as the last dword of the message.
+Dword aligned messages should have a write of 0x0 to msg strobe to indicate the message is done being streamed.

+## ctx size

+A 8-bit indication of the size in bytes of the ctx to be used.

+## ctx

+This register stores the ctx field.
+It is applied only during streaming message mode.

 ## sk\_out